 Boston Conservatory at Berklee’s partnership with SpeakEasy Stage Company immerses the Conservatory’s theater students in an array of real-world experiential learning opportunities at one of New England’s premier theaters.
 Acclaimed for its cutting-edge Boston-premiere musicals and plays, SpeakEasy Stage Company productions combine artistic excellence with relevant subject matter that fosters social dialogue.
 This unique alliance is built on a longstanding creative relationship between the two institutions, with scores of Boston Conservatory students, faculty, and alumni contributing to SpeakEasy productions since the company’s founding in 1992.
 The partnership is designed to provide Conservatory theater students with a range of artistic and administrative opportunities, including:

-- Performance and Audition Experiences: Each spring semester, SpeakEasy Stage Company will hold auditions on the Boston Conservatory campus; if students are cast in productions, they may receive academic credit from the Conservatory and compensation from SpeakEasy.
+- Performance and Audition Experiences: Each spring semester, SpeakEasy Stage Company will hold auditions on the Boston Conservatory campus; if students are cast in productions, they may receive compensation from SpeakEasy.

 - Opportunities to Shape the Future of Contemporary Theater and Musical Theater: SpeakEasy’s focus on producing premieres places students at the forefront of defining the future of theater, not only in Boston, but at a national level.

-- Hands-On Experience in the Nonprofit Theater Model: Students will be exposed to the nuts and bolts of theater administration and producing through internships in artistic administration programs for academic credit and paid fellowships for aspiring arts administrators and producers.
+- Hands-On Experience in the Nonprofit Theater Model: Students will be exposed to the nuts and bolts of theater administration and producing through internships in artistic administration programs and paid fellowships for aspiring arts administrators and producers.

 - Networking with Leading Artists: The partnership will bring guest artists, including composers and playwrights associated with SpeakEasy productions, for master classes with students.